 Although you'd ideally like to pick the right mortgage for you and your finances the first time around, a refinance loan could be a safeguard in case things don't go as planned.
 They can be used for many purposes, mort notably to shrink your monthly mortgage payments or to shorten the term of your overall loan.

-SunTrust earned just a 3.2 out of five star rating on SmartAsset’s lender review, and its rates back up that average grade.
-So while it would ill-advised to avoid SunTrust altogether, there really isn’t much of a reason to choose it over any other similar lender.
-Unfortunately, any residents of Oregon, Arizona, Alaska and Hawaii will have to mark SunTrust off of their list automatically, as the bank does not originate loans in any of those four states.
+Truist's mortgage rates hover right around average for the market.
+So while it would ill-advised to avoid Truist altogether, there really isn’t much of a reason to choose it over any other similar lender.
+Unfortunately, any residents of Oregon, Arizona, Alaska and Hawaii will have to mark Truist off of their list automatically, as the bank does not originate loans in any of those four states.

 Tips for Getting Comfortable With Mortgages